zainezq/web-port/src/assets/blogs/intro-to-agda.md

 - **Dependent Types:** Agda allows types to depend on values, which means you can encode intricate properties of data directly into your types, ultimately making it easier to write correct programs.
 - **Interactive Development:** Agda comes with an interactive environment that helps you construct proofs and debug code incrementally (emacs).
 - **Strong Typing:** The type system in Agda catches many errors at compile time.
-- **Extensibility:** Agda has support for Unicode characters and custom operators, proving its flexibility.
+- **Extensibility:** Agda has support for Unicode characters and custom operators.

-Let’s explore Agda in more detail with some examples.

 ---